chennakeshavadasa/SSCS-Chipathon-2025-Team-Nirvana/README.md

 ##  Ring Amplifier Based LDO

-An LDO architecture with a ring amplifier based LDO which doesnt need any frequency compensation with deadzone regulation circuit.
-This is based on the work by P. K. Venkatachala et al.,
+An LDO architecture using a ring amplifier with deadzone regulation is presented, which eliminates the need for traditional frequency compensation.
+This design is based on the work by P. K. Venkatachala et al. The RAMP-based LDO is more power-efficient compared to conventional small-signal amplifier-based LDOs.
+This efficiency arises from the ring amplifier’s unique settling behavior, which occurs in three phases: RC settling, large-signal settling, and small-signal settling—enabling faster operation and reduced power consumption.

 ####  Implementation